Executive Management Team

 In 2010, Andrea received the Urban Development Institute of Australia (UDIA) Women in Development – Outstanding Achievement by a Woman – Government Award.

-Andrea holds a Bachelor of Arts, majoring in Organisational Psychology from the University of Queensland and a Master of Rehabilitation from Griffith University.
+Andrea holds a Bachelor of Arts, majoring in Organisational Psychology from the University of Queensland, a Master of Rehabilitation from Griffith University and is a Graduate of the Australian Institute of Company Directors.

 Scott Stewart, Divisional Manager, Brisbane Infrastructure